Table of Contents

 Lastly, think about your budget.
 Are you comfortable with it?
 If tomorrow your dog gets into an accident, will you be able to take care of it yourself?
 If yes, do you actually need an insurance for anything other than the possible worst case scenarios (which are quite unlikely)?

-These questions should lead you to the answer that’s best for you and your dog.
-We wouldn’t impose our own answer on you, since this is an entirely subjective matter, and since we can never be sure on what the future has in store for you and your dog.
+These questions should lead you to the answer that’s best for you budget-wise, and best for your dog health-wise.
+We wouldn’t impose our own answer on you, since this is an entirely subjective matter.

-In the end, whether the insurance is going to be financially worth it or not depends quite a lot on chance.
+In the end, whether the insurance is going to be financially worth it or not for you simply depends on chance.
 It also depends on whether or not it’s going to bring you some peace of mind.
-Sometimes just knowing you have that security net in case of an emergency is totally worth it!
+Sometimes just knowing you have that security net in case of an emergency is totally worth it.

 Need some advice on how to pick pet health insurance for your dog?
-Here's an infographic with 19 tips on what to pay attention two, and comparison of the most popular pet health insurance providers in the US and Canada:
+Here's an infographic with some tips on what to pay attention two, and comparison of the most popular pet health insurance providers in the US and Canada.

 Like this infographic?
 Spread the word!
 Share it on your site: